michaelreneer/michaelreneer.github.io/content/computer science/objective-c-style-guide.markdown

 ----------

 - Do not declare iVars.
-- Do not put a space between the dereferencing oporator (asterisks) and the variable.
+- Do not put a space between the dereferencing oporator (asterisk) and the variable.
 - Do not put a space between protocol and the type.
 - Do not accessing iVars, except in `-init`, `-dealloc`, or accessor.